sowmyaece44/Data-Visualization-using-Excel-and-Tableau/README.md

 Datas:
 Rank

-Country per GDp
+Country per GDP

 Year of Information

 Techniques used:
-Format a tablee
+Format a table

 Filter for the year 2019

 Sort for top 20 highest ranking countries

 Macro Buttons

 Added header and Footer

 Importing data

-Import the cleaned data into Tableau and created charts [Assignment1.docx](https://github.com/sowmyaece44/Data-Visualization-using-Excel-and-Tableau/files/11110731/Assignment1.docx)
+Import the cleaned data into Tableau and created charts

+[Assignment1.docx](https://github.com/sowmyaece44/Data-Visualization-using-Excel-and-Tableau/files/11110731/Assignment1.docx)